LSBUGPG/movement-tutorial/README.md

 It's a good idea to run the project at this stage to make sure there are no errors or problems to deal with before starting to code.

-We can break our objective into to two separate tasks and then join the results.
+We can break our objective into two separate tasks and then join the results.
 One is to get input from the player in the form of either key presses or gamepad inputs.
 The other is to use those inputs to change the position of the cube within the Unity scene.
 We can tackle these in either order.

 In this tutorial I am going to start with the movement of the cube.